-The Kick Off is the point at which the Project Manager hands over the objectives of the Timebox/Sprint to the team.
+Discovery is the point at which the Change Manager hands over the objectives of the iteration to the team.
 This is when the common goal is established.
 In my experience it is important to ensure this common goal fulfills the following criteria:

 - Everyone has the same understanding of what it means – facilitate a discussion on what will be achieved and what a good outcome looks like.

 - Give everyone a chance to raise any concerns about practicality, and address them.
 For example, the team should question and arrange for the necessary resources for the work including equipment, meeting space, time with the business etc.